 Why you'll love it

 When it comes to root veggies, carrots are one of my favorites!
-They're so darn cheap, super versatile, and nutritious to boot.
+They're cheap, versatile, and nutritious to boot.
 Like a mad scientist, I'm always devising new ways to get my kids to eat them.
 I can't be the only one!

-It takes me about 20 minutes from start to finish, which makes them great for a busy weeknight.
+It takes me about 5 minutes to prep these which makes them great for a busy weeknight.

 Key Ingredients

-Seasoning - Don't forget salt.
+- Spices - Don't forget cinnamon and salt.
 Salt enhances sweetness.
-Italian seasoning adds a subtle earthy flavor!

 - Don't overlap the carrots and parsnips.
 If you crowd the pan or overlap them, the carrots will steam instead of roast.